 Works at Urraween Reservoir to pave way for roof replacement

-“We thank everyone for their patience and understanding while these important works are carried out to pave the way for the Urraween Reservoir roof and liner replacement.”
+“We thank nearby residents for their patience and understanding while these important works are undertaken.”

 Water from Urraween feeds into the reservoirs on the top of Ghost Hill which then supply the water for the entire city.